-- The mandate in decision making regarding individual students' qualifications that allow them to start their BSc and/or MSc theses, within programmes under the programme director's responsibility. - 2) The mandate in decision making regarding the BSc individual minor projects, within programmes under the programme director's responsibility. - 3) The mandate in decision making regarding BSc and MSc electives, within programmes under the programme director's responsibility. - 4) The mandate to the programme director of the MSc programme IEM in decision making regarding the individual programmes for elective semesters.
+- 1) The mandate in decision making regarding individual students' qualifications that allow them to start their BSc theses - 2) The mandate in decision making regarding BSc individual minor study units. - 3) The mandate in decision making regarding BSc electives (as stated in the PSA IBA). - 4) The mandate in decision making regarding the Study Abroad.